Warning: Minor spoilers ahead for upcoming episodes. Major spoilers for previously aired episodes.

 If the intent of the writers was to prime the audience to lose all interest in this narcissistic, one-dimensional, misogynistic character, to the point where no matter what heroics he may engage in going forward we won’t care - well, they had achieved their objective.

-Responding to Tommy’s painfully awkward attempt to reconnect, Janet bitterly voices what many viewers were likely feeling: “Oh my god, you have feelings.
+Responding to Tommy’s painfully awkward attempt to reconnect, Janet bitterly voices what a lot of viewers were likely feeling: “Oh my god, you have feelings.
 Oh, no, no wait, you’ve changed.
 No, no, your greatest hit - you’re stopping drinking, for real this time.”

 Tommy claims his feelings for Janet are “stronger than they’ve ever been” but Janet responds…”So everything’s going to be different as of right now?……we’re here ten years later [after 9-11].
 Who gives a sh*t about any of it…”